Sourdough Buttermilk Pancakes (Better Than Boxed!)

 Best Way to Reheat Pancakes

-My favorite way to reheat pancakes is on a sheet pan in the oven at 350 degrees Fahrenheit for 3-5 minutes.
+My favorite way to reheat pancakes is on a sheet pan in the oven at 350 degrees Fahrenheit for 3-5 minutes or until warm.
 You can also heat them in a pan if desired.

-When cooking your pancakes you can use a little bit of avocado oil or coconut oil if desired instead of butter.
-But I wouldn’t use olive oil.
+When cooking your pancakes you can use a little bit of avocado oil or coconut oil if desired instead of butter in the pan.
+I don’t recommend olive oil.

 Sure!
 Just use the same amount of maple syrup or sugar in place of the honey.

-Yes you can.
-Place parchment paper between each pancake and store them in an airtight freezer bag or container up to 2 months.
+Yes, you can.
+Place parchment paper between each pancake and store them in an airtight freezer bag or container for up to 2 months.
 Place the pancakes in the fridge overnight to thaw.

 - Sourdough Peach Waffles